 Offering both an upper and lower body workout, the wind resistance technology the Schwinn AD2 Airdyne Exercise Bike uses during operation provides infinite resistance for a range of workouts, ranging from very light to exceptionally intense.

-The Schwinn Airdyne Bike is well-priced.
+The Schwinn Airdyne Bike is excellent value.
 Constructed from top quality material and parts, it comes with a good warranty.

 A major downside of stationary bikes, including the Schwinn AD2, is a lack of seat comfort.
 Using a seat cover with the bike will make your workouts more comfortable.
 Still, it is disappointing that Nautilus does not appear to have addressed the issue in its recent upgrade.